Ephedrine

 This section has been translated automatically.

-In isolated or synthetically produced form, ephedrine - like the diastereomers D-pseudoephedrine and D-norpseudoephedrine - is used for its sympathomimetic effect in bronchial asthma and rhinitis.
-Ephedrine can stimulate circulation, increase drive and performance, reduce appetite, but also relax and in some people have a slightly sexually stimulating effect.
+In isolated or synthetically produced form, ephedrine - as well as the diastereomers D-pseudoephedrine and D-norpseudoephedrine - is used in bronchial asthma and rhinitis due to its sympathomimetic effect.
+Ephedrine can have a circulatory stimulating, drive and performance-enhancing, appetite-inhibiting, but also relaxing and, in some people, slightly sexually stimulating effect.
 It increases the urge to move, attention and the need to communicate.

 Dosage